amd/esmi_ib_library/docs/README.md

     * If amd_hsmp driver is not present/not supports energy reading, and msr-safe driver is present, this is used for reading energy.
       Msr-safe driver needs allowlist file to be written to "/dev/cpu/msr_allowlist" for allowing the read of those specific msr registers.
       Please follow below steps or use the tool option "writemsrallowlist" to write the allowlist file.
-      Create "amd_allowlist" file with below contents and run the command "sudo su" and "cat amd_allowlist > /dev/cpu/msr_allowlist"
+      Create "amd_allowlist" file with below contents and run the command "sudo su" and "cat amd_allowlist > /dev/cpu/msr_allowlist".
-      * # MSR # Write Mask # Comment
       * 0xC0010299 0x0000000000000000 # "ENERGY_PWR_UNIT_MSR"
       * 0xC001029A 0x0000000000000000 # "ENERGY_CORE_MSR"
       * 0xC001029B 0x0000000000000000 # "ENERGY_PKG_MSR"
+      * Note: The first column above indicates MSR register address and 2nd column indicates write mask and the third coulmn is name of the register.
     * If msr_safe driver is not present, amd_energy driver is present, this is used for reading energy.
     * If msr_safe driver or amd_energy driver not present, msr driver will be used for reading energy.
     * Any one of msr_safe/amd_energy/msr driver is sufficient

 # BIOS dependency
 * To get HSMP working.
 PCIe interface needs to be enabled in the BIOS.
 On the reference BIOS please follow the sequence below for enabling HSMP.